 Sanctuary is a musical trio based in Halifax, NS Canada.
 They have established a unique form of contemporary music that is rich, intense and lyrical.
 Much of their music is based on Gregorian chant but that is merely a point of departure –they transcend these ancient materials using improvisation, contemporary music atonality and extended techniques, to create a new form of contemplative plainsong for the 21st century.

-Sanctuary title track to their Warner Classics CD “The Heart has its Reasons”
+Sanctuary: “Passio” from their CD “The Heart has its Reasons”

 Sanctuary started in 1998 as an informal series of concerts at St. Mary’s Basilica in Halifax.
 Since then the three members have performed over 100 concerts playing in every type of music festival across Canada and Europe.

 Sanctuary has performed with a wide range of choirs across Canada, Germany and Latvia.
 They have presented concerts with the world-renowned trombonist Alain Trudel, the Electro Acoustic percussionist Jerry Granelli and the Evergreen Club contemporary Gamelan orchestra.
 In 2003 the ensemble formed its own string orchestra, which now performs regularly in the Halifax concerts.

 Great emphasis has always been placed on creating new works from within the trio and commissioning works for its extended collaborations.
 Over the past five years the group has created or commissioned over 25 new works.
 In a time where the classical music world has become saturated with unoriginal ‘cross-over’ recordings, Sanctuary’s work is more than just a breath of fresh air.
 In terms of both concept and execution it is almost entirely unprecedented.